 Participants were instructed to move their eyes towards the object as quickly and accurately as possible.
 Next, they had to categorize it as either a kitchen utensil or a garage tool by pressing a right- or left-hand button.
 A button press was effective only when participants gazed at the object (i.e. when fixation position did not deviate more than 1.5° from the vertical center of the object for 50 consecutive samples).
 If this fixation check took more than 1000 ms to complete, the check was considered as failed.
 In this case, participants heard a brief warning beep.
 Trials on which this happened, were not analyzed.
 The object remained on screen until a response was made or a timeout of 2500 ms occurred.
 Finally, a central red (for incorrect) or a green (for correct) fixation dot was displayed (500 ms) to inform participants about the correctness of their response.

-The experiment contained 6 blocks of 96 trials, and started with 6 practice trials.
+The experiment contained six blocks of 96 trials, and started with six practice trials.
 The response rule (e.g. left for kitchen, right for garage) was swapped half-way through the experiment, and the order of response rules was counterbalanced across participants.
-At the end of every block, participants were provided with their average response time and accuracy.
+At the end of every block, participants were informed of their average response time and accuracy.
 If their accuracy was below 85 percent correct, they received a warning message asking them to be more accurate.

 Data analysis

-Our experiment was designed to only analyze the x-coordinates of saccadic landing positions.
+Given our horizontal manipulation of handle orientation, the x-coordinates of saccadic landing positions were the most relevant; only these will be reported below.
 More precisely, we normalized these coordinates such that, irrespective of Handle Orientation (left or right) and the object's exact size, landing positions ranged between -.5 and .5.
 Thus, a value of .5 meant that the eyes landed at the extreme border of the object's handle side, whereas a value of -.5 indicated that the eyes landed at the extreme border of the object's action-performing side.
 A value of 0 indicated that the eyes landed exactly at the middle of the bitmap.

 To calculate the object's CoG, we applied an edge-detection algorithm and subsequently determined the object's weighted center (see Appendix 1).
 This calculation revealed that, on average, the CoG of our stimuli was shifted (by about 1.25 % of the object's width) towards the action-performing side.
 For only 3 out of 14 objects, the CoG was shifted towards the handle side.
 We emphasize that we do not consider this a confound or a disadvantage of our design.
 After all, one of our purposes was to investigate whether such (asymmetries in) low-level stimulus properties (which most likely also hold for other stimulus sets of graspable objects) provide an alternative explanation for previously-reported handle-affordance or action-performing effects.

 Saccades were detected using the built-in EyeLink saccade/fixation-detection algorithm with the default parameters.
 We found that participants executed at least one (100%) or two (70%) saccades before making a manual response.
 The first saccade brought the peripherally-presented object into foveal vision, whereas the second saccade was made within the borders of the already foveated object.
 These landing positions were compared to two different reference points: the object's absolute center (i.e., the middle of the bitmap, which was aligned with the vertical meridian); and the object's CoG.
-This resulted in four dependent variables: initial saccades and refixations, relative to the absolute center and initial saccades and refixations relative to the CoG of the objects.
+This resulted in four dependent variables: the landing positions of initial saccades and refixations, relative to the absolute center or the CoG of the objects.
 We conducted linear mixed-effects (LME) analyses for each of these dependent variables separately.